Become a Student

 A beginner's guide to managing personal money!
 Learn the basics of renting, buying a house, and choosing a bank or credit card, budgeting, and find tools for making financial decisions and managing your money.
 This class will guide you through all of these topics and more.

-Computer or digital literacy helps students grow familiar and comfortable with technology.
+Computer literacy held students grow familiar with technology.
 Students will learn how to comfortably navigate the internet using Google search and other tools.
-Composing an email, writing a document and using Google Drive and Microsoft Office will be covered.
+Composing an email, writing a document, creating a spreadsheet, and using Google Drive will be covered.
 Topics rotate and change according to student interest and skill level.

 Learn how to keep yourself and your family safe and healthy.
 Topics include household health information, vocabulary for hygiene and medical practices, what to expect at doctor visits, and how to navigate healthcare, medical, and insurance offices in the U.S.